 Under normal circumstances, IT security teams have to drop the security logs into a central database and then mine the data for security events—eating up time and energy.
 Machine learning does that work in real time, allowing human professionals to spend time focusing on more valuable tasks such as investigating the legitimate security events.
 In a time when cybersecurity talent is stretched thin, this can be a welcome boon to enterprises of any size.

 Furthermore, machine learning can scan your enterprise’s network far faster than any human could, allowing your SIEM or security analytics solution to catch threats and data breaches faster.
 This is crucial—as too many businesses have learned, breaches can be quiet and avoid detection until it is far too late.

 Additionally, machine learning and AI in SIEM and security analytics were inspired in part by malicious AI programs created to make hackers’ nefarious tasks easier—it allows for larger and more sophisticated attacks.
-Whether machine learning can stand up to its hacking doppelganger has yet to be seen.
+Whether security AI can stand up to its hacking doppelganger has yet to be seen.